 Before you start

-These guidelines describe the full-spread gluing of the tiloFIX 4h moisture protection installation system.
+These guidelines describe the full-spread gluing of the powerFIX installation system.
 This type of installation means that the product is bound to the subfloor (e.g. screed) across its entire surface using an adhesive.
-For a tight joint, the floor boards must additionally be glued on the upper side of the tongue with a D3 white glue according to EN 204.

 Area of application